 4. Episode 22 – Small Beauty on the Appalachian Trail

 We talk with Rahawa Haile, an Eritrean-American writer living in Oakland, CA, about her northbound thru hike of the Appalachian Trail in 2016.

-As one of the few black women to thru hike in 2016, Rahawa talks abou how her experience is different than the “typical” hiker, and how the Appalachian trail isn’t a great equalizer.
+As one of the few black women to thru hike in 2016, Rahawa talks about how her experience is different than the “typical” hiker, and how the Appalachian trail isn’t a great equalizer.

-She also discusses the small beauties she found along the trail: be it snow on a branch of the kindness of the hiking community.
+She also discusses the small beauties she found along the trail: be it snow on a branch or the kindness of the hiking community.

 Also find Rahawa’s must-read essay “How Black Books Lit My Way Along the Appalachian Trail” on Buzzfeed.

 5. Episode 42 – A Moment of Growth

 The smallest moments can have real impact on our lives.
 We reflect on those moments in the outdoors, in the workplace, and in our personal lives.

 In this episode, we hear from a solo sailor approaching fifty years old, an adventure photographer on a mission to learn how to surf, an entrepreneur letting go after a loss, and a cancer survivor celebrating with a hike – among others.

 Subscribe to She Explores podcast via Apple Podcasts, Stitcher, and Google Play.